Skip to main content

 Compare each line item on the invoice against four source documents: the original quote, the Bill of Lading, the carrier's delivery receipt, and your contract rate card or tariff reference.
 Any discrepancy in freight class, weight, accessorial charges, or discount application is a potential billing error with a dispute right.
 The dispute window is 180 days from the invoice date.

-That cross-reference is the whole audit in one sentence — but it only works if you have the four documents and know what each is supposed to prove.
-LTL invoices carry a 3 to 8 percent error rate because the price is assembled from several moving parts (class, weight, lane, accessorials, fuel), and each is a chance for a mismatch.
+That cross-reference is the whole audit in one sentence, but it only works if you have the four documents and know what each is supposed to prove.
+LTL invoices carry errors because the price is assembled from several moving parts (class, weight, lane, accessorials, fuel), and each is a chance for a mismatch.
 Most errors go uncaught for a simple reason: the invoice arrives weeks after delivery, the person who booked the load has moved on, and nobody pulls the original quote to compare.
-Now that the NMFC moved to density-based classification in January 2026, terminal reclassifications are the single most common error — and with accessorial charges running 20 to 30 percent of freight spend, the dollars at stake per invoice are larger than they used to be.
+Now that the NMFC moved to density-based classification on February 6, 2026, terminal reclassifications are the single most common error, and with accessorials now a large and growing share of the bill, the dollars at stake per invoice are larger than they used to be.
 The ROI on a five-minute audit has never been higher.

 What are the most common LTL invoice billing errors?

 • Freight class reclassification at the terminal.
-Since NMFC density-based enforcement went live in January 2026, this is the most frequent error — the carrier re-measures your freight, assigns a higher class, and bills the difference.
+Since NMFC density-based enforcement went live on February 6, 2026, this is the most frequent error: the carrier re-measures your freight, assigns a higher class, and bills the difference.

 • Weight discrepancy from a terminal reweigh.
 The carrier puts your pallet on a certified scale, comes up heavier than the BOL, and rerates the shipment.